wsp-sag/cheval/README.md

 ### With `pip`

-As a private package, Cheval **is not hosted on PyPI or other services that do not permit private code**.
-Currently the best way to install Balsa is using `pip` to install directly from GitHub:
+Currently, Cheval is not yet hosted on PyPI, Conda, or other distribution services.
+The best way to install Balsa is using `pip` to install directly from GitHub:

 ```batch
 pip install git+https://github.com/wsp-sag/cheval.git